 In this article

-Strayt is a relatively new brand of at-home clear aligners, launched in 2019.
-Treatment with Strayt is completed in the comfort of your home.
+Strayt is a relatively new brand of at-home clear aligners that launched in 2019.
+Like other at-home aligner brands, you can complete treatment in the comfort of your home.

-Strayt offers an online assessment to determine if you’ll be a good candidate.2
+Before beginning any type of teeth-straightening treatment, it is always best to consult your dentist.
+Strayt also offers an online assessment to determine if you’ll be a good candidate for their treatment.2

 Strayt aligners are at-home aligners, meaning you won’t have to visit an office during treatment.
 Here’s what to expect:

-NewMouth does not recommend night aligners because there are is no peer-reviewed evidence that they’re as safe or effective as all-day aligners.4, 5 At the very least, they will lengthen treatment time.6
+Strayt offers all-day and night aligners.
+NewMouth does not recommend night aligners because there are no peer-reviewed studies that prove their safety and effectiveness as all-day aligners do.4, 5 At the very least, night aligners will lengthen your treatment time.6

 We recommend at-home clear aligners if you have mild teeth misalignment.
 View our top recommendations.